Add SSO with Microsoft Entra using SAML 2.0

 Optional Settings

 With the basic SAML configuration settings configured, the next step is to configure some optional settings depending on the requirements for your application.
-The following sections, "Attribute & Claims" and "SAML Certificates", may not need to be required but may be useful depending on your applications requirements.
+The following sections, "Attributes & Claims" and "SAML Certificates", may not be required but may be useful depending on your application's requirements.

 Attributes and Claims